Setting up the Overall Grade and Calculations

 Check the following settings before saving your Overall Grade:

-Students can see their Overall Grade breakdown by clicking on their Grade in the Gradebook.
+Students can see their Overall Grade breakdown by clicking on it in the Gradebook.
 When items are in categories, they do not see their scores for individual items.

 What the student will see when the Overall Grade has Categories